LeChasseur/ifrOSS/OpenContentLicenses.md

-## Open Content Lizenzen
+## Open Content Licenses

-Die im Folgenden aufgeführten Lizenzen versuchen, den Grundgedanken, der der Freien Software zu Grunde liegt, auch auf andere Werkgattungen zu übertragen.
-Da keine allgemein anerkannte Open Content Definition besteht, sind die Lizenzen sehr heterogen.
+The licenses listed below seek to apply the basic idea underlying Free Software to transfer to other categories of work.
+Since there is no generally accepted Open Content Definition, the licenses are very heterogeneous.

 1. Apple's Common Documentation License (v.
 1.0): https://web.archive.org/web/20060323013933/https://opensource.apple.com/cdl/
 1. Creative Commons Attribution 1.0: http://creativecommons.org/licenses/by/1.0/legalcode